jhannemann/pong/instructions/pong.md

 ```
 py --version
 ```
-The answer should be something like `Python 3.8.3`.
+The answer should be something like `Python 3.10.1`.
 Install pygame with the following command:
 ```
-py -m pip install -U "pygame>=2.0.0-dev10" --user
+py -m pip install -U pygame --user
 ```

 ### MacOS and Linux